econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 A number of leading financial institutions have made available partial descriptions of proprietary life cycle models that they are developing.
 For this report, we decided to describe only models that have been published in peer-reviewed journals and whose detailed characteristics are knowable.

-%% MNW: I don't understand what "permanent income risk" means in retirement.
-You mention that you have income risk similar to working-age values, but I don't get what this could represent.
-Also, you don't have it.

 [](doi:10.3905/jor.2023.10.3.071) looks at the post-retirement period and normalizes all variables by retirement income, but it does not incorporate risk to permanent income (as we do), nor does it attempt to reconcile post-retirement with pre-retirement behavior.
 The model uses an additive utility of bequest with no shifter term, which has the implication that even income-poor households have a powerful bequest motive.
 The multigoal framework additionally disaggregates consumption expenses into different categories, each with the same CRRA coefficient.
 This reduces the effect of the diminishing marginal utility of consumption, such that the sum of utilities of consumption is greater than the utility of the sums of consumption.
 Moreover, each goal has an allocation coefficient (relative importance) that is set subjectively by the researchers.

-%% MNW: Is that really what they do?
-That's... terrible and pointless.
-Multiple goods with the same CRRA coefficient is not going to do anything useful in the model.

 [](doi:10.3905/jor.2015.2.4.030) incorporate an additively separable utilty of bequest like the bequest motive we explored above, and like our models it incorporates both permanent and transitory shocks to income.
 However, the model uses Epstein-Zin preferences (see our above objections to this feature).
 Their model also assumes that there is no uncertainty (except for mortality) in the post-retirement period, because that assumption has the convenient implication that the post-retirement period is extremely simple; the portfolio share, in particular, should remain constant at the infinite-horizon Merton-Samuelson solution.

 [](doi:10.3905/jpm.2022.1.337) uses a life-cycle consumption and portfolio choice model without any consideration of bequests like the one discussed above (although other aspects of the model are simpler than our specification).

-%% MNW: Why "although"?
-Isn't this a "moreover" situation?
-Both things are going in the same direction: they have less stuff.

 There have also been publications that partake of the mathematical flavor of life cycle modeling but do not use the intertemporal choice framework.
 [](doi:10.1080/0015198x.2023.2212581) uses a static model of portfolio optimization, where the objective is to maximize the mean-variance trade off of a portfolio position with additional features such as non-pecuniary benefits.